quotient-im/gtad/README.md

-A brief introduction to the topic of API description languages (ADLs) can be found in [the talk at Qt World Summit 2017](https://youtu.be/W5TmRozH-rg) that also briefly announces the GTAD project.
+A brief introduction to the topic of API description languages (ADLs) can be found in [the talk at Qt World Summit 2017](https://youtu.be/W5TmRozH-rg) that also announces the GTAD project.

 ## Contacts
 Matrix room: [#gtad:matrix.org](https://matrix.to/#/#gtad:matrix.org).